pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/crossguard/_index.md

 To get started with Pulumi CrossGuard, [download and install Pulumi](/docs/install/).
 Afterwards, try the [Getting Started tutorial](/docs/get-started/).

+## Compliance Ready Policy Packs

+With Pulumi Compliance Ready Policies, you get a comprehensive set of predefined policies for AWS, Azure, Google, and Kubernetes, and an enhanced level of control and governance over your cloud resources.
+Learn more about Pulumi [Compliance Ready Policies](/docs/using-pulumi/crossguard/compliance-ready-policies/).

 ## Pulumi CrossGuard policies for AWS (AWSGuard)

-In addition to being able to implement your own CrossGuard policies, we've also created a set of policies that codifies best practices for AWS that you can adopt and use in a Policy Pack.
+In addition to being able to implement your own CrossGuard policies, or use the Compliance Ready policies, we've also created a set of policies that codifies best practices for AWS that you can adopt and use in a Policy Pack.
 AWSGuard is a configurable library that you can use to enforce best practices for your own Pulumi stacks or organization.
 [Learn more and get started with AWSGuard](/docs/using-pulumi/crossguard/awsguard/).

 ## Configuring Policy Packs